HUMSI — Human Security Initiative

 Elvis Garcia, 18, was detained by federal agents while driving to school on US 1 in the Florida Keys on Tuesday morning.
 Garcia, who is on temporary protective status and has been working toward citizenship with his mother, was taken to a Marathon detention center.
 The detention is part of an ongoing Border Patrol crackdown in the area where agents have been conducting roadside stops and pulling over drivers with pending immigration cases.

-ICE arrests chiropractor outside Beaverton preschool during drop-off
+Chiropractor arrested by ICE outside Beaverton preschool during child drop-off

 Jul 16, 2025Beaverton, ORIran

-ICE agents arrested 38-year-old chiropractor Mahdi Khanbabazadeh outside a preschool in Beaverton while he was dropping off his child.
-According to ICE, he lawfully entered the U.S. in 2017 but overstayed his student visa.
-His immigration attorney states he married a U.S. citizen who filed a green card application and they were awaiting approval.
-The arrest marks the first confirmed case of an immigration enforcement action at an Oregon school.
+On July 15, 2025, ICE agents arrested Mahdi Khanbabazadeh, a 38-year-old chiropractor, outside a Montessori preschool in Beaverton, Oregon, while he was dropping off his child.
+According to ICE, Khanbabazadeh lawfully entered the U.S. in 2017 but overstayed his student visa.
+His immigration attorney states he married a U.S. citizen who filed a green card application, and they were awaiting approval at the time of arrest.
+Video of the arrest by masked ICE agents was subsequently published.
+Khanbabazadeh was detained and held at an immigration detention center in Tacoma, Washington.
+The arrest marked the first confirmed case of an immigration enforcement action at an Oregon school.

 Green card applicant detained while US Army husband deployed